teartash/Movie-with-Jsoup/README.md

 # Movie-with-Jsoup
-with this android app you can create a app use jsoup library for get json data from primary site and show in application.
+with this android app you can create a app use jsoup library for get data from code's site and show in application.